soi-20/brains/_pages/strategy.md

 The idea is not important as thinking.
 And knowing how your idea evolving is more important to have a good idea.
 Because then you will know how to generate your own point of view.

-### Ignore Competition
+## Ignore Competition

 > "If you raise the floor of competence, you inevitably lower the ceiling of achievement.
 There is no reward without risk, and demanding that everything meet a certain standard is to inevitably ensure that nothing goes beyond."- @benthompson

 > For most of history,  success meant control of scarce resources.
 Increasingly the games that matter are not zero-sum.Increasingly you win not by fighting to get control of a scarce resource, but by having new ideas and building new things. - Paul Graham

 Remember, business models are less durable than they used to be.
-Experts usually bad at telling you what you shouldn't do and what you should do. and
+Experts bad at telling you what you shouldn't do and what you should do.

 ![Alt text](https://c1.staticflickr.com/1/815/40193081565_8dc7678b8a_c.jpg)